 We certainly believe that the role of empathy is essential for fully understanding the broader context of a product or service within the lives of real people.

-Within the greater commercial market, the role of empathy seems to be assuming a far more centralized role, particularly in recent years.
+Within the more significant commercial market, the role of empathy seems to be assuming a far more centralized role, particularly in recent years.

 According to Harvard Business Review, “The discipline of product management is shifting from an external focus on technology to an empathetic focus on people.”
-In one particular article, they also note that “For Any Product to be Successful, Empathy is Key.”
+One article also noted, “For Any Product to be Successful, Empathy is Key.”

-There is now an actual discipline referred to as Empathetic Design, which is conducted by observing consumers and identifying their feelings, instead of simply collecting the answers to market research questionnaires.
+There is now an actual discipline called Empathetic Design, conducted by observing consumers and identifying their feelings instead of simply collecting the answers to market research questionnaires.
 The issue with the more conventional approach is that biases and false information may be provided.
-By prioritizing empathy and the feelings of consumers, higher valued products can be developed.
+Higher valued products can be developed by prioritizing empathy and consumers’ feelings.

-Empathy is no longer being regarded as just a frivolous, secondary consideration, taking a backseat to the bottom line or the ultimate objective at hand.
+Empathy is no longer regarded as just a frivolous, secondary consideration, taking a backseat to the bottom line or the ultimate objective.
 It is now a critical factor for building a more connected world, meeting the basic human need we all share of wanting to feel understood.

-At our clinic, we stand by this principle and will continue to be driven by empathy to make efforts towards better outcomes for the people who count on us for help.
+At our clinic, we stand by this principle and will continue to be driven by empathy to make efforts toward better outcomes for the people who count on us for help.

 To ask Dr. U a question, please click the button below.